Aman9das/zaneyos/README.md

 ```
 NIX_CONFIG="experimental-features = nix-command flakes"
 sudo nixos-rebuild switch --flake .#thehostnameyousetinoptions.nix
 ```

+### You Are Done!

+This Flake's user will have the password be set for them as *password*.

 Now when you want to rebuild the configuration you have access to an alias called flake-rebuild that will rebuild the flake based of the flakeDir variable you set in options.nix!